dannguyen/NICAR-Google-Refine/index.markdown

 This is a hands-on walkthrough for [NICAR 2012](http://www.ire.org/conferences/nicar-2012/).
 It will take place on **Friday**, from **2 &ndash; 2:50PM** in the **Jeffersonian/Knickerbocker** room.
 It will be led by Dan Nguyen ([@dancow](http://twitter.com/dancow)) with help from Joe Kokenge ([@josephkokenge](http://twitter.com/josephkokenge)) of ProPublica.

+You'll learn some of the basic (yet very powerful) features and we'll even do some examples of interesting journalism.
+No statistics, programming, or Excel skill required.

 <div class="imgwrap">